This page describes the steps needed to read simulation data from disk and to write computation results back to disk.

-The most common way of loading simulation data from a file on disk is calling the global
+The most common way of importing simulations into OVITO is to load a file from disk using the global

 from ovito.io import import_file pipeline = import_file("simulation.dump")